Amine-Smahi/HighApi/README.md

 # HighApi
-The easiest way to create a simple api for testing and prototyping with .NET using top level programming feature in C# 9 and abstraction.
+The easiest way to create a simple api for testing and prototyping with .NET using top level programming feature in C# 9 and the power of abstraction.

 ## Goal
 * Make it easy to recommand C# and .NET for building restful api's